Sometimes the more you work, the less you get.

 The early results are positive.

 As a whole, the kids were more engaged and focused, especially the younger ones.
-It quickly pulled us all out of the “I’m slightly annoyed with you because I’ve been alone with my family too much” feeling.
+It quickly pulled everyone all out of the sibling frustration and rivalry dynamic of our own families.
 As parents, we were pleasantly surprised by how much we could get through in these short and focused energetic bursts.
-The best part was how free we felt when we got the basics out of the way.
+The best part was how free we felt when we got the simple basics out of the way.
 Later we didn’t feel like we were cheating somehow if we let play interests shape the rest of our day.